byuflowlab/FLOWFoil.jl/docs/src/FLOWFoil/additional_tutorials.md

 outputs = analyze(x, y, angles_of_attack; method=method)
 ```

-## NeuralFoil Translation from Python to Julia
+## NeuralFoil Lite

-[NeuralFoil](https://github.com/peterdsharpe/NeuralFoil) is a multi-layer perceptron model of Xfoil.
+[NeuralFoil](https://github.com/peterdsharpe/NeuralFoil) is a multi-layer perceptron model of Xfoil developed by Peter Sharpe in Python.
-We provide a very basic translation of the `get_aero_from_coordinates` function from NeuralFoil via the `NeuralFoil` method type:
+For a detailed description, see the linked code and his PhD thesis: ["Accelerating Practical Engineering Design Optimization with Computational Graph Transformations"](https://dspace.mit.edu/handle/1721.1/157809?show=full)).
+We have ported over a small, basic portion of NeuralFoil--specifically portions providing functionality similar to NeuralFoil's [`get_aero_from_coordinates`](https://github.com/peterdsharpe/NeuralFoil/blob/537860c33496af2fd878999029c59d3272244107/neuralfoil/main.py#L384) function.
+(Note that we implement our own least squares solver to determine the Kulfan parameter inputs to the neural net from the input coordinates, thus we have only ported over the neural net portions of neuralfoil and have not included any functionality from [AeroSandbox](https://github.com/peterdsharpe/AeroSandbox) as NeuralFoil does.)
+Accessing this NeuralFoil functionality in FLOWFoil can be done using the `NeuralFoil` method:

 ```@docs
 FLOWFoil.NeuralFoil